theomjones/theomjones.com/src/blog/posts/mocking-spies-react.md

 feature: https://image.freepik.com/free-icon/spy_318-64610.jpg
 ---

-Firstly, it might be a good idea to refactor your component to be a class based component, pulling out your inline components.
+Firstly, it might be a good idea to refactor your component to be a class based component, pulling out your inline functions.
 This makes testing a lot easier, as we can easily pass in mock functions (spies) as props.

 e.g. Imagine we have an `EditExpense` components which lets you click a button which lets you edit an expense based on it's id.
 It is passed in the expense as a prop, so we have access to the id.